 History of Sandwich

-Early Indian History and The French Period
+Early First Nations History and the French Period

 Early British Rule